What Are The Different Types of Digital Marketing?

 Less Common – AR/VR Marketing

-Go Pro and AR Marketing
+Go Pro And Ar Marketing

 VR, or virtual reality, is a new platform that still has low adoption and few marketing opportunities.
 Much more common is AR, or augmented reality.
 Amazon has been pushing this for a couple of years; you can use their phone app to select a product and see an overlay of how that product would look at your home, using your camera for a picture feed.